Compressed Coding, AMP Based Decoding and Analog Spatial Coupling: Compressed-Coding Scheme

-The accuracy of SE was proved for AMP in \cite{SEBayati}.
-The recent progress on AMP and its variants shows that the SE also holds for several non-separable denoisers \cite{Berthier17,Ma17,Fletcher18}.
-The discussions in this paper are based on the assumption that the SE holds for the AMP algorithm involving a DEC.
-Simulation results will be provided to support the assumption.
+The accuracy of SE was proved for AMP and GAMP under the assumption that $\eta$ is ``separable'' \cite{SEBayati,Javanmard13}.
+In general, an FEC decoder cannot be regarded as ``separable''.
+The discussions in this paper are based on Assumption \ref{AssumpSEAMP} below.
+Simulation results will be provided to support this assumption. \begin{assumption} SE is accurate for both AMP and GAMP algorithms involving an FEC decoder in the large system limit including a fixed $\delta$ that is arbitrarily close to zero. \end{assumption}